talhaiqbal01/Artificial-Intelligence/README.md

    including Minimax Algorithm like TicTacToe Game, and Genetic Algorithm like Knapsack Problem and Travelling Salesman Problem.

+> 3. **Knowledge**
+>- __Description:__ This project showcases various algorithms in Artificial Intelligence implemented in Python, including Inference Engine like Medical Diagnostic or Car Mechanic that uses given knowledge and uses reasoning to provide causes and solutions.

 ## Learning Journey

 Throughout my projects, I've learned a variety of skills and technologies.
 Here are some of the key areas I've focused